MahBadran93/ROS_Project/README.md

 - Launch TurtleBot3 (Explained in Task1)
-- To start of the mapping process we need to use **gmapping** package that provides **slam_gmapping** node.
+- To start the mapping process, we need to use **gmapping** package that provides **slam_gmapping** node.
     This node is implementing the gmapping **SLAM** algorithm.
 It creates a 2D map of the environment using the data the Robot is providing during movement like       laser data, in which it will be transformed to an occupancy Grid Map (OGM) data format (**nav_msgs/OccupancyGrid.msg**) where it represents a 2-D grid map and each cell of the grid represents the occupancy ( if the cell is completely occupied or completely free). <br>
     Start the mapping process by adding this command to the launch file: <br>
     ```   <node pkg="gmapping" type="slam_gmapping" name="turtlebot3_slam_gmapping" output="screen">``` <br><br>

 - In the mapping process, an important tool is used called **RViz**.
-It will help us in visualizing th map creation process, it will allow us to see what the robot is covering from the environment. <br>
+It will help us in visualizing the map creation process, it will allow us to see what the robot is covering from the environment. <br>
 To launch Rviz.
 Execute this command: ``` rosrun rviz rviz ```
     <p align="center">
     <p align = "center">
        <img  src = "resources/barcelonaMapRviz.png" width=600>
     </p>
     </p>
 - The figure above is the **Rviz** tool.
-In the left, we can see the displays which can be addded by us. we are interested in three displays which are:
+In the left, we can see the displays which can be added by us. we are interested in three displays which are:
     - **Map**: visualize the map.
 Topic is **/map** where it has message of type Occupancy Grid Map **OGM**, ```nav_msgs/OccupancyGrid.msg ```  <br>
     - **LaserScreen**:  visualize what the Laser on the robot is detecting.
 Topic is **/scan**<br>
     - **RobotModel**:  localize the Robot on the map.<br><br>